claret-srl/ROMANTIG/README.md

 ```
 [PROCESS]
-upTimeStates = ["upTimeStateName1","upTimeStateName2",...] #These represents the states to be considered as up-time
+upTimeStates = ["upTimeStateName1","upTimeStateName2",...,"upTimeStateNameN"] #These represents the states to be considered as up-time
-downTimeStates = ["downTimeStateName1","downTimeStateName2",...]#These represents the states to be considered as down-time
+downTimeStates = ["downTimeStateName1","downTimeStateName2",...,"downTimeStateNameN"]#These represents the states to be considered as down-time
-endStates =["endStatesName1","endStatesName2",...] #These represents the possibly multiple final states of the process
+endStates =["upTimeStateNameN","downTimeStateNameN",...] #Subset of either upTimeStates, downTimeStates or both.
+These represents the possibly multiple final states of the process
-goodEnd =["goodEndStateName1","goodEndStateName2",...] #These represents the endStates in which an item is successfully created
+goodEnd =["endStatesName1",...] #Subset of endStates, these represents the final states in which an item is successfully created
-badEnd =["badEndStateName1","badEndStateName2",...] #These represents the endStates in which an item is defective or faulty and has to be discarded
+badEnd =["endStatesName2",...] #Subset of endStates, these represents the final states in which an item is defective or faulty and has to be discarded

 [OEE]
 timestep = 300 #The timestep granularity (integer) for the resulting OEE metrics, in seconds